‘The Young And The Restless’ Casting News: Tristan Rogers And Alyvia Alyn Lind Return To Genoa City

-New The Young and the Restless casting news reveal that two soap veterans, Tristan Rogers and Alyvia Alyn Lind, will be back in Genoa City in the coming weeks.
+The Young and the Restless casting news reveal that two soap veterans, Tristan Rogers and Alyvia Alyn Lind, will be back in Genoa City in the coming weeks.

 Tristan Rogers will bring Cane’s (Daniel Goddard) dad and Jill’s (Jess Walton) ex-husband, Colin Atkinson, back to the canvas soon, according to a report from SheKnows Soaps.
 Currently, Rogers portrays Robert Scorpio on ABC’s General Hospital, and he’ll do double duty for a bit.

-For a few weeks now, Jill has suspected that her con artist ex-husband might be behind Katherine Chancellor’s new will leaving the bulk of her fortune to Cane instead of Devon (Bryton James).
+For a few weeks now, Jill has suspected that her con artist ex-husband might be behind Katherine Chancellor’s new will, leaving the bulk of her fortune to Cane instead of Devon (Bryton James).
 For his part, Devon calmly made plans to hand over the money to Cane after having the new document authenticated.
 However, it looks like the truth will end up coming out, especially since Chance Chancellor (Donny Boaz) has returned to town.
 Chance is not the one who hired Amanda Sinclair (Mishael Morgan), and she reported talking to “Chance” on the phone, and he sounded older than she expected.

 All those details set up Colin’s return to the storyline on Wednesday, November 20.
 He will be in Genoa City for two episodes, and things are bound to be wild.
 No doubt, Jill will be furious when she gets confirmation of Colin’s shady behavior with Katherine Chancellor’s new will.
 The last time Colin showed up was in October 2017.